Renault Dauphine: Global manufacture

 Argentinian regulations required the manufacturers to incorporate extra bumper bars as seen here in the photographs of an Argentine unit.

 Australia: Renault (Australia) Pty Ltd assembled the Dauphine at Somerton, Victoria.

-Brazil: The Dauphine was produced under license by Willys-Overland, between 1959 and 1968, in the following versions: Dauphine: 23,887 units (1959–65); "Gordini" 41,052 units (1962–68); "Renault 1093": 721 units (1963–1965); "Teimoso" (simplified model, without accessories): 8,967 units (1965–1967).A total of 74,627 units was produced in Brazil.
+Brazil: The Dauphine was produced under license by Willys-Overland, between 1959 and 1968, in the following versions: Dauphine: 23,887 units (1959–1965); "Gordini": 41,052 units (1962–1968); "Renault 1093": 721 units (1963–1965); "Teimoso" (simplified model, without accessories): 8,967 units (1965–1967).A total of 74,627 units was produced in Brazil.

 Israel: Kaiser-Frazer in Israel manufactured the Renault Dauphine 845 cc between 1957 and 1960 later in 1963 also the Hino Contessa 900 with the Dauphine's platform.

-Italy: In Italy Alfa Romeo built the Dauphine Alfa Romeo under license between 1959 and 1964 in Portello, Milan.
-Differences with the French model are: electricity (Magneti-Marelli) 12 Volts, special lights, and the logo "Dauphine Alfa Romeo" or "Ondine Alfa Romeo".
+Italy: The Dauphine was manufactured under license by Alfa Romeo at its Portello, Milan facility from 1959 to 1964 and marketed as the Dauphine Alfa Romeo — featuring a Magneti-Marelli 12 volt electrical system, rather than 6 volt in the French model, and carrying a logo "Dauphine Alfa Romeo" or "Ondine Alfa Romeo."
+As a chief competitor to Alfa Romeo, Gianni Agnelli, Fiat's chairman, targeted the Dauphine by lobbying to revise the basis for taxation from engine-displacement to overall length, successfully damping Dauphine sales.
+73,000 Dauphines were manufactured in Italy.

 New Zealand: Dauphines were assembled under contract to W R Smallbone Ltd by Todd Motors' Petone plant from 1961 to 1967, according to Mark Webster's book Assembly.
 This lists 1964 output at 199 units, 384 in 1965, 354 in 1966 and 233 in 1967.
 Renault assembly shifted in 1967 to Campbell Industries in Thames and Campbell Motors took over the franchise in 1968.
 Campbell's also assembled the Hino Contessa from 1966 to 1968.
 When Renault assembly began in Australia in the late 1960s, Campbell's supplied jigs.

 Japan: In Japan, the Hino Contessa 900 used the Dauphine's platform under license.

-Spain: In Spain, Renault's subsidiary F.A.S.A built Dauphine FASA between 1958-1967 (125,912 units).
+Spain: In Spain, Renault's subsidiary F.A.S.A built Dauphine FASA between 1958–1967 (125,912 units).

 United States: The Dauphine was the base vehicle for the electric Henney Kilowatt.
 Among the aftermarket options for the Dauphine was a supercharger from United States company Judson Research & Mfg.
 Co.; this sold in 1958 for US$165, and was designed to be installed in about two hours without any chassis or body modifications.